etirouthier/keras_dna/docs/modelwrapperadvanced.md

 ```

 For `MultiGenerator` this procedure need to be followed to specify the species on which one wants to evaluate the AUC.

+## Correlation

+Evaluating the correlation is a standard evaluation for continuous